- Phone: (610)648-0707

 What happens at a typical youth group meeting?

 A typical youth group meeting includes a game or a fun activity, worship, and time for spiritual growth.
 Additional group activities include events like bowling, laser tag, trips to a corn maze, and service opportunities.
-Dave is always available to answer any questions about specific activities.

 Where are youth group meetings held?